Republic of Georgia: On the Road to Europe

 Georgian children, even small ones, are very expressive.
 Boys make gestures similar to those of grown-ups, using their hands to accentuate their words.

 As Georgians hurry to enter Europe, they have begun rapidly repairing their roads.
 The whole center of the city is undergoing construction and every day more and more black asphalt brings Georgia closer to Europe.

 Multiple flags with European symbols also prove that Tbilisi is almost a European capital.
-European symbols are seen often in the city – even on the flowerbed in the city center, where the flag of Europe seem embroidered by blue and yellow flowers.
+European symbols are seen often in the city – even on the flowerbed in the city center, where the flag of Europe seems embroidered by blue and yellow flowers.

 Georgians adopted Christianity in the 4th century AD and since then they have always been tolerant of other religions.
-In Tbilisi one can find the churches and temples of Jews, Armenians, Catholics and Orthodox Christians in the same neighborhood, at a distance of 100 meters.
+In Tbilisi, one can find the churches and temples of Jews, Armenians, Catholics, and Orthodox Christians in the same neighborhood, at a distance of 100 meters.
 And what is more important – they are active.

 Georgia is a truly rich country.
-Its richness consists in extremely diverse landscapes, minerals, agricultural products and the many examples of its rich historical heritage.
+Its richness consists in extremely diverse landscapes, minerals, agricultural products and many examples of its rich historical heritage.
 There are many legends about the wealth of ancient Georgia because the “Silk Road” from China to the West passed through its borders.
 According to Greek legend, the Argonauts from Greece went to Colhis (part of modern Georgia) to obtain the “The Golden Fleece”.